patrickap/img-sort/README.md

 - Simple and easy to use with flags
 - Supports various file formats including `JPEG`, `HEIC`, `MP4`, `MOV` and more
 - Reads the exif data if available otherwise uses the modification time
-- Photos and videos without date/time information are moved to a directory `unknown`
+- Photos and videos without date or time information are moved to a directory `unknown`
 - Duplicates are handled by appending a postfix `-1`, `-2`, `-3` and so on

 ## Folder Structure